approov/quickstart-golang-token-check/README.md

 ## Useful Links

-If you wish to explore the Approov solution in more depth then why not try one of the following links as a jumping off point:
+If you wish to explore the Approov solution in more depth, then why not try one of the following links as a jumping off point:

 * [Approov Free Trial](https://approov.io/signup)(no credit card needed)
 * [Approov QuickStarts](https://approov.io/docs/latest/approov-integration-examples/)